zio/zio/docs/datatypes/test/environment/sized.md

   Annotations
     with Live
     with Sized
-    with TestClock
-    with TestConfig
-    with TestConsole
-    with TestRandom
-    with TestSystem
-    with ZEnv
 ```

 So when we test a property with ZIO Test, all the required services will be provided to the ZIO Test Runner: